Sericulture: Production

 The silkworms are fed with mulberry leaves, and after the fourth moult, they climb a twig placed near them and spin their silken cocoons.
 The silk is a continuous filament comprising fibroin protein, secreted from two salivary glands in the head of each worm, and a gum called sericin, which cements the filaments.

 The sericin is removed by placing the cocoons in hot water, which frees the silk filaments and readies them for reeling.
 This is known as the degumming process.
 The immersion in hot water also kills the silkmoth pupa.

-Single filaments are combined to form thread, in a process called "throwing," which is drawn under tension through several guides and wound onto reels.
+Single filaments are combined to form thread, in a process called "throwing", which is drawn under tension through several guides and wound onto reels.
 This process of throwing produces various yarns depending on the amount and direction of the twisting.
 The threads may be plied to form yarn (short staple lengths are spun; see silk noil).
 After drying, the raw silk is packed according to quality.

-Sustainable Silk
+Sustainable silk

 Peace silk

 The most popular substitute for traditional silk is peace silk, also known as ahimsa silk.
-The primary factor that makes this form of silk more ethical is that moths are permitted to emerge from their cocoons and fly away before they are properly boiled.
-It denotes that no moth is ever cooked alive during manufacture.
-Even though peace silk is superior to regular silk, there is a big disadvantage to be aware of.
-Domesticated silkworms used to make silk have undergone thousands of years of selective breeding, yet they are not "manufactured" to emerge from their cocoons.
+The primary factor that makes this form of silk more ethical is that moths are permitted to emerge from their cocoons and fly away prior to boiling.
+It denotes that no pupa is ever cooked alive during manufacture.
+However, domesticated silkworms used to make silk have undergone thousands of years of selective breeding and are not "manufactured" to emerge from their cocoons.
 They are unable to defend themselves against predators since they cannot fly or see clearly.
-They typically die very rapidly after emerging from their cocoons as a result.
+They typically die soon after emerging from their cocoons as a result.

 Wild silk

 The cocoons of Tussar silkworms, which are found in open woodlands, are used to produce wild silk, also known as Tussar silk.
 Compared to conventional silk, their cocoons are typically picked after the moths have emerged, making it a more ethical option.
 Because wild silkworms consume a variety of plants, their fabric is less uniform but more robust.
-The fabric is made with fewer chemicals as well.
-The larvae are still inside the cocoons when they are harvested by certain enterprises that employ "wild silk," though.
+Wild silk production, especially that of Tussar silk, typically involves fewer chemical treatments than conventional silk because it is often processed without degumming or bleaching, processes commonly used in mulberry silk production.
+The pupae are still inside the cocoons when they are harvested by certain enterprises that employ "wild silk", though.